Mexican food dominates the Latin American cuisine scene in the United States, which is not surprising because Mexico is our neighbor.

-So where do you find the best food in Latin America?
+So, where do you find the best food in Latin America?
 I'm about to tell you.

 As much as I love Colombia, I can't say I love the food here.
 I love ajiaco, but I can't eat it all the time.

 Even without the fiery flavor, you have other great options, including my favorite, alpaca, meat as tender and flavorful as lamb, probably more so when I think about it.

 Ceviche is one, of course, but arroz con pollo, chupe de camarones, lomo saltado, papas de huancaína and trucha rellena are all plates I can make.
-If I’m not making Peruvian food, the Latin American cuisine I cook most often comes from…

 The mix of flavors tickles my tongue.

-I love the traditional sauce used in tacos and fajitas, a sauce made from tomatoes, cumin, paprika, garlic and onion, and I love chipotle sauce too.
+I love the traditional sauce used in tacos and fajitas, a sauce made from tomatoes, cumin, paprika, garlic, and onion, and I love chipotle sauce too.

-But a good mole is my all time favorite.
+But a good mole is my all-time favorite.
 It's tinged with chocolate, but the other popular spices combine to make it a perfect sauce for shredded meat.

 The chipotle and mole might be the best I've ever had, even better than anything I had on my trip to Chichen Itza 10 years ago.

 Sure, you can argue that Miami is not part of Latin America.
-Well, I can argue that it's part of America, and there's an enormous Latin influence there.
+Well, I can say it's part of America, and there's an enormous Latin influence there.

 I love the Cuban pork, the ropa vieja, the way they make their black beans, their fried plantains, about anything they make I like.

+So why not Cuba?
 Well, I haven't been yet, but I've heard the food is often quite bland there, that's it's not as flavorful as the Cuban food found in Miami, partly a result of the communist regime on the island nation.

-But that's changing, slowly, and maybe someday Cuba will make this list.
+But that's changing slowly, and maybe someday Cuba will make this list.

-I spent a lot on food there, filling my plates to the point that I often was paying American prices.
+That's not to say I didn't enjoy the food.
+I spent a lot eating there, filling my plates to the point that I often was paying American prices.